thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 adapter.bootstrap(document.body, ['myApp']);
 {% endhighlight %}

-**Note**: At the time of writing this article, there was no package for `ngUpgrade` yet.
-Don't be surprised if you can't import from `angular2/upgrade`.

 Cool, our app is now bootstrapped using `ngUpgrade` and we can start mixing Angular 1 components with Angular 2 components.

 ##Downgrading Angular 2 components